ShannonAI/mrc-for-flat-nested-ner/README.md

 If you want to know more about the arguments used in our training scripts, please refer to [pytorch-lightning documentation.](https://pytorch-lightning.readthedocs.io/en/latest/)

-## Prepare Datasets
+## Baseline: BERT-Tagger

-You can [download](./ner2mrc/download.md) our preprocessed MRC-NER datasets or write your own preprocess scripts.
-We provide `ner2mrc/mrsa2mrc.py` for reference.
+We release code, [scripts](./scripts/bert_tagger/reproduce) and [datafiles](./ner2mrc/download.md) for fine-tuning BERT and treating NER as a sequence labeling task. <br>

-## Prepare Models
+## MRC-NER: Prepare Datasets

-For English Datasets, we use [BERT-Large](https://github.com/google-research/bert)
+You can [download](./ner2mrc/download.md) the preprocessed MRC-NER datasets used in our paper. <br>

-For Chinese Datasets, we use [RoBERTa-wwm-ext-large](https://github.com/ymcui/Chinese-BERT-wwm)
+For custom datasets, please use `ner2mrc/mrsa2mrc.py` to transform your BMES NER annotations to MRC-format.

-## Train
+## MRC-NER: Train

 The main training procedure is in `train/mrc_ner_trainer.py`

 Scripts for reproducing our experimental results can be found in the `./scripts/mrc_ner/reproduce/` folder.